 Public schools must close on July 4, Veterans’ Day, December 25, and Thanksgiving Day if they fall within the school week and the compensation for teachers may not be reduced for those days.
 School districts are permitted to declare a recess during the Christmas holiday season, but it may not exceed two school weeks.
 Teachers must be paid during the Christmas recess.
 AZ Statute 15-801

 Private employers in Arizona are not required to close on any of the listed holidays.
 Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays nor are they required to pay employees any premium wage rates to employees who work on the holidays.
-Private employers may establish policies or practices granting employees time off on any of the listed holiday or agree to pay premium wage rates to employees who work on those days.
+Private employers may establish policies or practices granting employees time off on any of the listed holidays or agree to pay premium wage rates to employees who work on those days.
 Employers who establish such policies or practices may be required to comply with them.

 Find out more about Arizona’s Leave Laws.